xinchenguo/HPCmatlab/README.md

 different Matlab processes.
 The users can use mex functions with syntax similar to the MPI standard syntax.

+### This version of HPCmatlab is compatible with Matlab versions up to R2015a only.
+It is not compatible with Matlab versions R2015b onward.

 Version 1.0
 -----------